 Pharrell appeared as himself in an episode of The Simpsons!

-Celebrate the life of Pharrell by doing a Tik-Tok of yourself dancing to his song Happy and sharing your joy with the world!
+Kids can celebrate the life of Pharrell by coming up with a dance to his song Happy and sharing their own joy with the world!

 Melissa Vivian Jefferson, better known as Lizzo, acquired her famous nickname when she started her first music group, Cornrow Clique, when she was 14 years old.
 After high school, Lizzo studied classical music at the University of Houston, where she played the flute.
 Ever since the release of her debut album, Lizzobangers, in 2013, Lizzo has continued to make people take notice.
 After years of flying under the mainstream radar — she finally broke through with the release of her album Cuz I Love You, debuting on the Billboard 200 at number six!
 Truth Hurts, the body-positive singer’s hit song, became a viral sensation and rocketed to the number one spot on the Billboard Hot 100.